selvejj/website/docs/guide.md

 ## Refreshing IDE state

-Selvejj monitors the `.jj` directory for changes and will refresh the commit log if you make changes via the CLI/other tools.
+Selvejj monitors the `.jj` directory for changes and will refresh the commit log if you make changes via the CLI or other tools.
 The commit window may not always update.
 Use the refresh button to force a refresh.

 Note that, similar to the IDE default of treating `.git` and other VCS directories as ignored folders, Selvejj will add `.jj` to the list of ignored folders.